A Variant of the Erd\H{o}s-S\'os Conjecture: Introduction

-The proof of both theorems splits into three cases.
-One trivial case involves trees for which some vertex $s$ is adjacent to many leaves.
-In this case we embed $s$ in a maximum-degree vertex $f(s)$ of the host graph, embed the tree with the leaves adjacent to $s$ removed greedily, and then embed the remaining leaves, exploiting the fact that $f(s)$ has degree at least $m$ to do so.
-It is clear that this proves not just the two theorems, but also the conjecture for trees containing a vertex adjacent to $\frac{m}{3}$ leaves.
-It also proves Theorem \ref{maint2} for trees containing a vertex adjacent to $\eps m$ leaves.
+After proving some useful results on trees in Section~\ref{sec:trees}, we prove Theorem \ref{maint1} in Section \ref{secmaint1} and Theorem \ref{maint2} in Section \ref{secmaint2}.
+While the proof of the first theorem is not very hard, the proof of the second theorem is much more complicated.
+We dedicate the remainder of the introduction to a sketch of some of the ideas used in both our proofs.
+For a more detailed sketch of the proof of Theorem \ref{maint2} we refer the reader to the beginning of Section~\ref{secmaint2}.

-The proof for the remaining trees splits into two cases depending on whether or not the host graph has a small dense subgraph.
-To illuminate why small dense subgraphs are important we prove the conjecture for host graphs which contain no subgraphs with $m+1$ vertices which have average degree at least 2, that is graphs of girth $m+2$.
-If we greedily embed a tree with $m$ edges rooted at a leaf in such a graph by embedding the vertices in breadth-first order treating all the children of each vertex as a consecutive block, we see that when we come to embed the children of a non-root vertex $s$, the girth condition ensures that its image $f(s)$ has edges to the image of exactly one vertex of the tree.
-Furthermore, because $s$ is adajcent to at most $\frac m3$ leaves, it has fewer than $\frac {2m}{3}$ children, so we will be able to embed them into the unoccupied neighbours of $f(s)$.
+Let us start with an easy observation that involves trees having a vertex $s$ that is adjacent to many leaves.
+We can embed $s$ in a maximum-degree vertex $f(s)$ of the host graph, and then embed the rest of the tree, except for the leaves adjacent to $s$, in a greedy fashion.
+Finally, we embed the leaves at $s$, exploiting the large degree of $f(s)$.
+Note that this procedure gives a proof of both our theorems, and of Conjecture~\ref{conj1}, for all trees that contain a vertex adjacent to at least $\ceil{\frac{m}{3}}$ leaves.
+It also proves Theorem~\ref{maint2} for all trees that contain a vertex adjacent to at least~$\ceil{\gamma m}$ leaves.
+In particular, this proves the conjecture and Theorem \ref{maint1} for trees having a vertex of degree at least $\ceil{\frac{2m}3}$, and Theorem~\ref{maint2} for trees having a vertex of degree at least $\ceil{\frac {(1+\gamma)m}{2}}$.

-When we weaken the density condition we impose in the sparse case, we can no longer deduce that vertices have only one occupied neighbour but we can deduce that there are only a few vertices that have many occupied neighbours.
-Our approach is to try and stay away from these vertices when embedding the rest of the graph.
+The proof of both of our theorems for the remaining trees splits into two cases depending on whether or not the host graph $G$ has a small dense subgraph.
+To illuminate why small dense subgraphs are important let us now prove the conjecture for host graphs which do not contain any connected subgraphs with $m+1$ vertices having average degree at least 2, that is, host graphs of girth at least $m+2$.
+If we greedily embed a tree with $m$ edges in such a graph by embedding the vertices in breadth-first order, treating all the children of each vertex as a consecutive block, we see that for every non-root vertex $s$ we have embedded, the girth condition ensures that its image~$f(s)$ is adjacent to the image of exactly one vertex of the tree (namely the parent of $s$).
+Since $s$ has degree at most $\floor{\frac{2m}3}$, we will be able to embed its children into the unoccupied neighbours of $f(s)$.
+So the greedy embedding strategy succeeds in graphs of girth at least $m+2$.